LatticeQCD/SIMULATeQCD/src/experimental/mdwf/FORCE_ACCUMULATION_DESIGN.md

 - whether force fields need halo updates after accumulation,
 - how link orientation and boundary images are represented for halo-touching clover terms,
 - which sign converts `dS/depsilon` into the existing `p <- p - i eps ipdot` update.

+The result of this inspection, including the owner-computes MPI recommendation and the required eight-direction reconstruction gate, is recorded in `DIRECTION_INDEPENDENT_FORCE_REVIEW.md`.

 ## Non-goals